It was a BIG day for Lottie...she finally went to her FIRST DAY of in-person SCHOOL!!!!

 I couldn't wait for 3:00 so I could pick her up.

 As I drove away from the carpool lane,

-I found myself crying like I did when I dropped Claire off at kindergarten.
+I cried like I did when I dropped Claire off at kindergarten.

 It's been pretty awesome doing school sitting next to me and everyone

 at the table while listening to music, eating snacks, and drinking tea

 with breakfast on the cold mornings.

 It sure beats waking up extra early, driving in the cold car, and saying goodbye.

 Seriously, how could school possibly compete with that?

 If I didn't LOVE her teacher, I'd have given it up already.